Imperial County, California: Museum of History in Granite

-A unique attraction of the town of Felicity is the Museum of History in Granite.
-The museum exhibits granite monuments made from Missouri Red Granite.
+The Museum of History in Granite in the town of Felicity exhibits granite monuments made from Missouri Red Granite.
 Each is 100 ft long.
 Subjects include a Korean War Memorial, History of Arizona, The Wall for the Ages, the eight monument History of Humanity, and the History of the United States of America.
 Smaller monuments include the Felicity Stone (sm), a Rosetta Stone for the future located at the center of the History of Humanity monuments.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 4482 sqmi, of which 4177 sqmi is land and 305 sqmi (6.8%) is water.
 Much of Imperial County is below sea level.
 Imperial County is roughly twice the size in total square miles as the State of Delaware.

-The county is in the Colorado Desert, an extension of the larger Sonoran Desert.
+Imperial county is bordered on the north by Riverside County; on the east by Yuma County, Arizona; on the south by Mexico; and on the west by San Diego County.
 The Colorado River forms the county's eastern boundary.
 Two notable geographic features are found in the county, the Salton Sea, at 235 ft below sea level, and the Algodones Dunes, one of the largest dune fields in America.